-- > Have access at any reasonable times to all computer systems and records (paper/digital). - Require and receive explanations concerning any matter under examination from personnel relevant to their roles including Elected Members / Board Members. - Enter at all reasonable times and without notice any properties, provided that where such properties are leased to a third party the terms of the lease are observed. - Require personnel to produce cash, stores, or other assets under their control.
+- ➤ Have access at any reasonable times to all computer systems and records (both paper and electronic). - > Require and receive explanations concerning any matter under examination from personnel relevant to their roles including Elected Members / Board Members. - ➤ Enter at all reasonable times and without notice any properties, provided that where such properties are leased to a third party the terms of the lease are observed. - Require personnel to produce cash, stores, or other assets under their control.

-Internal Audit safeguards all information obtained in the carrying out of its duties, only uses it for defined purposes and makes no disclosure of any information held, unless this is authorised or there is a legal or professional requirement to do so.
+Internal Audit will safeguard all information obtained in the carrying out of its duties, will only use it for defined purposes and will make no disclosure of any information held, unless this is authorised or there is a legal or professional requirement to do so.